leetdone/hiberate-springboot-helloworld/README.md

 Instead of using graphic github, I learned and used Git command to push the code to the remote repo.
 During that time, I learned how to connect local repo to remote repo.
 How to deal with conficts.

+I finish the task such as
+1. Spring boot project
+--> Create a spring boot project
+--> Implementing Rest CRUD
+--> as the user logins the user name and password should store in the database which is nothing but the POST operation --> Add few parameters for the existing user by creating PUT method by ID --> Create GET by ID and GET ALL methods accordingly --> Create a delete method too, by ID

+I will continue to learn how to use Auth